mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 MAPS The referee may prepare detailed maps or even models of battlefields and encounter areas or just use sketch maps or descriptions.
 However, in most simple firefights, you should find this is not necessary.

-Traveller uses a scale of 1.5 metres per map square or hex for personal combat.
+Traveller uses a scale of 1.5 meters per map square or hex for personal combat.

 In most combats, the combatants begin at Medium range.
 See page 74 for more details about range.